Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 The Pope’s Farm inside the palace is a 50-acre, family-run farm that produces everything that the Pope eats.
 Fresh produce, including handmade cheeses such as pecorino, mozzarella, and ricotta, yogurts, eggs, milk, cauliflower, and broccoli, is shipped on a daily basis to the Vatican.
 This organic farm is beautifully maintained with over 1,000 olive trees.
 These trees are tangible history as half of them have been standing since 1200.
 You can also walk through several orchards and vineyards on the grounds.

-The Papal Palace will be open on Mondays and Fridays, from 8.30 AM to 2 PM.
-Last entry is at 1 PM.
-On Saturdays, the palace will be open from 8.30 AM to 5.30 PM.
-Last entry is at 4.30 PM.
+The Papal Palace will be open Monday to Friday, from 9 AM to 2 PM.
+On Saturdays, the palace will be open from 10 AM to 7 PM.

 On average, you can expect to spend at least 2 hours touring the Apostolic Palace of Castel Gandolfo.

-You can get to the Apostolic Palace of Castel Gandolfo by either train, bus or car.
+You can get to the Papal Palace of Castel Gandolfo by either train, bus or car.

 From the Roma Termini station in Rome, Castel Gandolfo is about 40 minutes away by train.
 Get off at the Castel Gandolfo stop and walk towards Piazza della Liberta.
 From here, you can walk to the entrance of the palace.